-• At game time a team can play with a MINIMUM of 6 players.
-Team with six or less will be an automatic forfeit.
-Counting as a loss in the book with opposing team being credited with a win and the score will be reflected as 6-0.
+- At game time a team MUST start with 6 players.
+Team with less than 6 players will be an automatic forfeit.
+Counting as a loss in the book with opposing team being credited with a win and the score will be reflected as 6-0. - o Injury Exception: If a player is injured DURING the game, then a team can continue with less than the minimum required number of players. - Opposing team will continue the game with the required 6 players. - Teams may not loan extra players to the opposing team if they do not meet the required number of players (6) to play.